jrjones/blog.jrj.org/_posts/2004-03-06-small-business-cuts-to-be-or-not-to-be.md

 ---
 layout: post
-title: Small Business Cuts: To be or not to be?
+title: "Small Business Cuts: To be or not to be?"
 date: 2004-03-06 11:02
 author: jrj
 comments: true